Chevrolet Bel Air: Second generation (1955–1957)

 From 1955 to 1957, production of the two-door Nomad station wagon was assigned to the Bel Air series, although its body and trim were unique to that model.
 Prior to becoming a regular production model, the Nomad first appeared as a Corvette-based concept vehicle in 1954.
 Chevrolet has since unveiled two concept cars bearing the Nomad name, most recently in 1999.
 The 1955–1957 Chevrolets are commonly referred to as Tri Fives.

 The 1955–1957s were made in right-hand drive and shipped from Oshawa Car Assembly in Oshawa, Ontario, for local assembly in Australia (CKD), New Zealand (SKD) and South Africa.
 All three model years had a reversed version of the '55 LHD dashboard and did not get the LHD models' 1957 redesign.

 A black 1955 Chevrolet Bel Air was featured in the 1973 movie American Graffiti.
 This '55 features a big hood scoop, and a signature cowboy hat in the rear window.
 In the movie, it races against a yellow 1932 Ford Deuce Coupe and crashes into a ditch.
 The Bel Air had a 454 cubic inch Chevrolet motor, with aluminum heads, tunnel ram intake and dual Holley carburetors.
+It was driven by a young Harrison Ford.